-Lesley joined the Society as a non-executive director in July 2021 and is a member of the Audit, Nominations and Remuneration Committees.

-Lesley has worked in financial services for the last 25 years.
+Lesley joined the Society as a non-executive director in July 2021 and is Chair of the Remuneration Committee and a member of the Audit and Nominations Committees.
+Lesley has worked in financial services for over 25 years.
 She is a technology specialist and was a retail banking CIO in her previous role.
 In parallel, for the last 7 years Lesley was a non-executive director for a company offering services to the credit union sector.
 In addition to her role at the Society, Lesley is also a non-executive director at Gatehouse Bank Plc.